Marchopkins96/sports-quiz/README.md

 ### Testing and User Stories

-1. As a first time user, i want to easily navigatew through the quiz.
+1. As a first time user, i want to easily navigate through the quiz.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|